📊 NISM Series X-B Chapter 5 of 20 ⚖ 12 marks weightage Case-Based ✓

 BEmployer's contribution to NPS under section 80CCD(2)

-Employee's contribution to NPS under section 80CCD(1B)
+CEmployee's contribution to NPS under section 80CCD(1B)

 DExemption for Gratuity